lanceydancey/mcgrath/networking.md

    TCP and UDP are the primary protocols of the transport layer.
 This layer is concerned with the reliable delivery of data between two nodes on a network.
 This is the layer where ports come into play.
 Ports are used to identify services on a node, and are used to multiplex multiple services on a single node.

-   The 4-tuple of *(IP<sub>src</sub>, port<sub>src</sub>, IP<sub>dest</sub>, port<sub>dest</sub>)* is the unique identifier of a network conversation.
+   The 4-tuple of $(IP_{src}, port_{src}, IP_{dest}, port_{dest})$ is the unique identifier of a network conversation.
 The ports in question can be either UDP or TCP (both the same), depending on the application in use.
 Certain applications are so well known that they have defined names (`/etc/services`) that are used interchangeably with the port number.
 For example, port 80 is the standard HTTP port, and port 443 is the standard HTTPS port.
 Other services are equally well-defined.

    Ports are divided into three ranges: